kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

    With the type field set to 'pub_key', the client MUST include the fingerprint of the Public Key of the end-entity certificate in the hash_value field.
-For this type, the fingerprint MUST be calculated using the procedure below, using the Public Key as the input data.
+For this type, the fingerprint MUST be calculated using the procedure below, using the Public Key (represented using the Subject Public Key Info representation, as defined in {{RFC5869}}, Section 4.1.2.7) as the input data.

 The fingerprint calculation proceeds this way: